Polytonic/Chlorine/readme.md

 For convenience, Chlorine also provides a simple version of `clinfo`, allowing you to print basic information about OpenCL devices on your computer.
 You can build it using `cmake`.

+documentation blocks are available above method definitions.
+The class declaration is useful as a quick API reference.
+If you need a more sophisticated viewer, use doxygen to generate the HTML representation of the annotations.

 ## License
 >The MIT License (MIT)